2 Funding and Support for Libraries

 Not all of the money in the budget can be used for whatever the library needs.
 Instead, the money the library gets from the general fund is usually broken into a set amount for paying salaries and benefits to staff and a separate set amount for other operating expenses, like the library collection and supplies.
 Or sometimes there is no budget for the collection or supplies and the library worker has to work directly with their supervisor, (for example, the Assistant Principal at a school) to request each item they need to buy.
 Some libraries will also have a capital budget for “equipment (usually items expected to last two or more years)”, including technology hardware like computers (Evans, Saponaro, Christie, and Sinwell, 2015, p.
 438).
 When construction or remodeling is done in a library, those funds usually come from a construction budget that the larger organization has, not from the operating or capital budgets of the library.
 It can sometimes be frustrating or seem counter-productive that an organization will spend a lot of money on a new library building but still be under-staffed because of budget constraints.
 But understanding that the money spent on the construction was not ever available to pay for salaries can at least help explain what otherwise seems inexplicable.

 If your library tech job includes responsibility for making purchasing or staffing decisions, then you are likely to have to keep track of a budget.
 Some library techs will have autonomy to make their own decisions about how to spend the budget and their supervisor just signs off on everything.
 Other library techs will be asked to explain the rationale and expected outcomes of all purchases before their supervisor considers giving approval.
-In either case, if you have responsibility for spending a budget, it is equally important to spend it all as it is to not spend more than you are allotted.
+In either case, if you have responsibility for spending a budget, it is as important to spend it all as it is to not spend more than you are allotted.
 Some people think that they are being good stewards of their organization’s resources if they always have money left over in their budget at the end of the year.
-But in libraries, the quality of the resources and services you can offer patrons is affected a lot by how much money you can spend on new books, supplies for programs, and staff to help them.
+But in libraries, the quality of the resources and services you can offer patrons is affected by how much money you can spend on new books, supplies for programs, and staff to help them.
 Very few libraries have a bigger budget than they need to meet their community’s needs, so saving up money that was meant to be spent on Access Services is actually a mismanagement of resources.

 General Funds from the Organization the Library Serves